 Type an equation or select one from the example list to set this field.
 The equation can include parentheses for grouping, and supports +, -, , and / operators.
 The parameters and their names are shown in a separate list box.
 The parameter and function letters are not case sensitive.
 For example, p12.5 is the same as P12.5.

-When the Equation field contains a FSNE function, the Choose... button is displayed next to the edit box.
-This button allows the user to select parameters for the FSNE function quickly and efficiently.
+When the Equation field contains FCEN or FSNE functions, the Choose... button is displayed next to the edit box.
+This button allows the user to select parameters for the FCEN or FSNE function quickly and efficiently.

 Choose...